dotnetway/dotnetway.github.io/_posts/2019-11-03-Implementing strategy pattern with autofac.markdown

 To solve it we can use dependency injection, specifically using autofac we can use Keyed Services solving with an index.

-First we would register our types of strategy in our application compositon root:
+First we would register our types of strategy in our application composition root:

 {% highlight c# %}
 var builder = new ContainerBuilder();